BIGJRA/BIGJRA.github.io/rejuv.md

 At Pokestar Studios, head up, then talk to Ana on the right.
-Follow her to the left again, let the scenes play out, then at Dylan's place again, exit and go down and right*.* In the north side, battle through a gauntlet of trainers to proceed.
+Follow her to the left again, let the scenes play out, then at Dylan's place again, exit and go down and right.
+In the north side, battle through a gauntlet of trainers to proceed.
 At the docks, talk to the pair to end up in Kristiline Town.